HKuz/DataScienceForConservation_LWCF/README.md

 ## License

 Original datasets, which are saved in a `/Data` folder, retain any original license and use policy under which they were released.
 Sources for datasets are noted below.
 All other work in this repository falls under the GPL v2.0 software license.
-All other sources are noted where possible.
+Other sources are noted where possible.

+## Data Sources

+- LWCF Grants List 1965-2011: <a href="http://www.invw.org/2012/06/11/lwcf-grants-database-1283/" target="_blank">Investigate West</a>
+- County map data: <a href="www.census.gov" target="_blank">US Census Bureau</a>

 ## Information Sources